granule-project/granule-project.github.io/projects.md

 ### Grade-directed compilation and verifying optimisations

-Graded types provide the opportunity to capture program properties at the type level, akin to internalising a static analysis.
-This aids the programmer in reasoning about their programs, but can also provide benefits to the compiler: the information in grades can be used to direct compilation.
-This project would develop a compiler for Granule (or a similar language with graded types) that uses the type information to perform optimisations, e.g., leveraging linear types and bounded-reused modalities to statically de-allocate memory and use mutation where possible, or using security modalities to change how binaries are compiled to obscure data and data structures.
+Graded types provide an opportunity to capture program properties at the type level, which can be used to expose static analysis information to the user.
+This aids the programmer in reasoning about their programs, but can also benefit the compiler: the information in graded types can be used to direct compilation.
+This project would develop a compiler for Granule (or a similar language with graded types) that uses the graded type information to inform optimisations, e.g., leveraging linear types and bounded-reused modalities to statically de-allocate memory and use mutation where possible, or using security modalities to change how binaries are compiled to obscure data and data structures.
+There is already [an initial LLVM compiler](https://github.com/granule-project/granule-compiler-llvm) which provides a starting point.
 An additional, or alternate, project is to push grades into a semantics in order to verify compiler optimisations at the semantic level.
 Initial work suggests that graded structures in semantics (e.g. graded monads and graded comonads) can